angular/angular/aio/content/guide/universal.md

 If you are using one of the `@nguniversal/*-engine` packages (such as `@nguniversal/express-engine`), this is taken care for you automatically.
 You don't need to do anything to make relative URLs work on the server.

-If, for some reason, you are not using an `@nguniversal/*-engine` package, you may need to handle it yourself.
+If, for some reason, you are not using an `@nguniversal/*-engine` package, you might need to handle it yourself.

 The recommended solution is to pass the full request URL to the `options` argument of [renderModule()](api/platform-server/renderModule) or [renderModuleFactory()](api/platform-server/renderModuleFactory) (depending on what you use to render `AppServerModule` on the server).
 This option is the least intrusive as it does not require any changes to the application.